CraicOverflow89/Krash/readme.md

 ### Tasks

- - need to make it possible to wrap expressions in parens (so maths will be done in certain order)
  - returned pair/list can be split into multiple variables like `(x, z) = getCoords()`
  - commands for file/directory moving/copying (recursion flag)
    - create